matthew-brett/dsfe/_chapters/02/sampling_problem.md

 ## The problem - was jury selection biased?

-In 1963, in Talladega County in Alabama, a young black man called Robert Swain was convicted of raping a white woman and was sentenced to death [^dp-note].
+In 1963, a court in Talladega County, Alabama convicted a young black man called Robert Swain of raping a white woman and sentenced him to death [^dp-note].
 He appealed his sentence, citing among other factors the all-white jury.
 At the time, only men aged 21 or older were allowed to serve on juries in Talladega County.
 In the county, 26% of the eligible jurors were black, but